-Understanding the Health and Safety at Work Act (1974)
+The Health and Safety at Work Act (1974) Explained

 The Health and Safety at Work Act (1974) is a piece of legislation that was passed by the Parliament of the United Kingdom in order to not only modify past legislation associated with labor practices and standards considered to be inefficient, but also to provide a legal requirement for employers to ensure that employees are privy to safe and healthy work environments.